terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 - 2 Magical AI units
   - 2.1 Amazing capabilities
   - 2.2 Very low cost
-- 3 How I know the latest AI claims are are hype
+- 3 How I know AI has no real intelligence (its a no brainer)
 - 4 Learning how to separate the AI wheat from the chaff (using ZiptieAI)
 - 5 "Agentic" AI and AI agents (using ZiptieAI)